 - Meanwhile, sift together both flours, baking soda and salt.

 - In the bowl of a stand mixer fitted with a paddle, beat the butter until creamy.
 Add the sugar and beat on medium high for about 3 minutes, scraping sides of bowl often.
 Reduce mixer speed to medium low and add the eggs slowly – a few tablespoons at a time.
 Beat just until incorporated, then beat in the sour cream.

 - With mixer still on low, add the flour mixture and the chocolate mixture alternately, ending with the flour.
 Scrape sides of the bowl again and mix well but do not overbeat.
 Divide batter among the three pans and bake for about 23 minutes or until cakes spring back when touched.
 You may need to shuffle the cakes around in the oven halfway through so they’ll bake evenly.

 - Let cool for 10 minutes on a wire rack, then invert and let cool completely before frosting.

 **It's always best to weigh brown sugar since the amount varies depending on how you pack it.
-The weight should be 12 ounces of whatever type brown sugar you use. -- This was adapted from a 13 year old Cook's Illustrated recipe.
-I changed the procedure a bit, incorporated oil in place of some butter for more moisture, increased the salt slightly and added coffee powder to enhance the chocolate flavor.
+The weight should be 12 ounces of whatever type brown sugar you use. -- This was adapted from a 13 year old Cook's Illustrated recipe (March/April 2000).
+I changed the procedure a bit, increased the salt slightly and added coffee powder to enhance the chocolate flavor.
 You can leave the coffee out if you need to.
 For the cocoa powder, I recommend Rodelle or whatever good quality you can find.
 However, I used a pretty cheap brand of unsweetened chocolate and still got great results.
 For the frosting, Hershey's Natural (the usual kind as opposed to the "Dark") works perfectly.

 Recipe by Cookie Madness at http://www.cookiemadness.net/2013/12/three-layer-chocolate-cake-with-frosting/